wp-plugins/liveagent/readme.txt

 It doesn't matter, if your customer will contact you by email, chat, Facebook or Twitter LiveAgent can handle all types of support channels into one hybrid communication.
 You can keep full history of conversations with your customers, you have full overview about the past of customer on one page.

-*Note: You can upgrade to full version with no limitations anytime, directly from your Live Agent administration panel*
+*Note: You can upgrade to full version with no limitations anytime, directly from your LiveAgent administration panel*

 = Promotional video =
 [vimeo http://vimeo.com/34832602]
-You can find more info about Live Agent [here](href='http://www.qualityunit.com/liveagent/#wordpress "Live Agent software").
+You can find more info about LiveAgent [here](href='http://www.qualityunit.com/liveagent/#wordpress "LiveAgent software").

 = Plugin features =

-* Integrates wordpress with live chat and help desk sfotware (Live Agent)
+* Integrates wordpress with live chat and help desk sfotware (LiveAgent)
 * Automatic inclusion of live chat buttons in your pages, no HTML knowledge required
 * Multilingual support